 I’ll try pretty much anything –bugs, peppers that melt your face, etc. But I like spicy food the best (Korean, Thai, Indian, Mexican, etc).

 THE GOOD: I traveled to Beijing on a part vacation/part business trip through a previous job.
 One day on the trip, we went to an orphanage for young children and infants with special needs to volunteer time with some beautiful children.
 Kids with special needs face many challenges in China.
 So being able to just spend a day making those kids giggle and holding them as they fell asleep was a little chicken soup for the soul.

 THE BAD: Sitting in the pouring rain in the Basque Country streets of ‘old town’ with my fiancée, our luggage, and our cat as we frantically tried to find our hostel with no direction, no cell service, and no clue.

 THE UGLY: I planned a trip on a tight schedule for a group of friends flying from the States to Europe for a visit.
-The first couple days we were suppose to take a train from Madrid to Barcelona and then a flight to Paris the day after that as we country hopped throughout the week (you’ve got to love Europe’s cheap flights).
+The first couple of days we were supposed to take a train from Madrid to Barcelona and then a flight to Paris the day after that as we country hopped throughout the week (you’ve got to love Europe’s cheap flights).
 However, their flight to Europe was rerouted because a passenger got sick over the Atlantic and they had to return to New York halfway into the flight.
 It set us back a day and a half and we had to eat the costs of two train tickets, the original and then the backup plan, as well as the cost of the flight from Barcelona to Paris.
 So make sure you give yourself some cushions in your schedule.